JonHarder/elm-blog/README.md

 ## Building
-You can build this blog yourself if you want to mess around with the framework, or see what a small/medium scale Elm app looks like.
-For now my blog posts will be hard coded into the application itself, but I hope to store them in static files or a database once the design of the site nears completion.
+You can build this blog yourself if you want to mess around with the framework, or see what a small/medium scale Elm app looks like.  ~For now my blog posts will be hard coded into the application itself, but I hope to store them in static files or a database once the design of the site nears completion.~  Articles are stored as markdown (plus some metadata) and are loaded from the server on demand using `/articles/08-17-2018/static_files` as an example query.

 There is a `Makefile` included which handles the building, optimizing, and various other tasks associated with the life-cycle of this site